qz267/graphite-observer/README.md

 listen_port = 8801
 ```

-the `graphite_url` should be your graphite web host:port
+the `graphite_url` should be your graphite web location.

 # Plugin